grn-it/symfony-application-using-routing/README.md

 # Symfony Application Using Routing

-Here are simple examples of how to use routing in a Symfony web application.
+Simple examples of how to use routing in a Symfony web application.

 The main meaning of these samples is in the configuration and routing settings, and not in the business logic, so the actions in the controllers have pseudo-code in the form of comments.